 - Or write to us: Louisiana House, South Esplanade, St Peter Port, Guernsey GY1 1BJ

-Any complaints in connection with data protection may be directed to the Office of the Data Protection Commissioner in Guernsey, to the Office of the Information Commissioner in Jersey and to the Information Commissioner’s Office in the UK.
+Any complaints in connection with data protection may be directed to the Office of the Data Protection Commissioner in Guernsey and to the Information Commissioner’s Office in the UK.